McDaniels has career-high 21 points, Hornets beat Thunder

 TIP-INS

-Hornets: LaMelo Ball (right wrist), Gordon Hayward (right foot) and Malik Monk (right ankle) were unavailable. … Charlotte improved to 13-15 on the road. … The Hornets scored 22 second-chance points to the Thunder’s four.
+Hornets: Along with Hayward, LaMelo Ball (right wrist) and Malik Monk (right ankle) were unavailable. … Charlotte improved to 13-15 on the road. … The Hornets scored 22 second-chance points to the Thunder’s four. … Borrego earned his 88th win as Charlotte’s head coach, moving him into a tie with Larry Brown for the fifth most wins in franchise history.

-Thunder: The Thunder have lost four consecutive games to start the month of April. … Darius Bazley (left shoulder), Luguentz Dort (concussion protocol), Shai Gilgeous-Alexander (right foot), Josh Hall (concussion protocol), Mike Muscala (right ankle) and Isaiah Roby (concussion protocol) missed Tuesday’s game.
+Thunder: Darius Bazley (left shoulder), Luguentz Dort (concussion protocol), Shai Gilgeous-Alexander (right foot), Josh Hall (concussion protocol), Mike Muscala (right ankle) and Isaiah Roby (concussion protocol) missed Tuesday’s game. … Moses Brown had a team-high 10 rebounds.

 UP NEXT